 However, the lines between the roles of insurance agents and brokers aren’t always so distinct, and many consumers see both agents and brokers as their representatives.
-Indeed, brokers sometimes have agreements with insurance companies, notes the Insurance Information Institute.
+Indeed, brokers sometimes have agreements with insurance companies.

 Both types of professionals assess risk, offer policy coverage suggestions, provide a selection of choices, are involved in the claims process, and act as your representative in dealings with the insurer.
 Consequently, consumers typically see agents and brokers as intermediaries between their need to transfer risk (such as potential car accident expenses) and insurers accepting that risk.

 The commonalities that exist between the functions of agents and brokers may be why some states assign agents and brokers the same “producer” license, as opposed to separate “broker” and “agent” licenses.
 Both types of insurance professionals must be licensed in the state where they do business and meet the state rules and regulations overseeing their activities.

 Insurance brokers can ask for quotes and policies from insurers and submit applications on your behalf, but they can’t bind your coverage or provide an insurance binder on behalf of the insurance company since they aren’t an insurer.